DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

    - Prereq Role: Defender
    - Tags: None

-### Weapon Attacks
+### Control

-- Name: Attack, Weapon
+- Name: Battlecharged
-   - Description: You've been trained with basic weaponry, and maybe even taken a liking to a favorite (e.g., hammer or bow).
-This is your go-to tool on the battlefield.
-   - Mechanic: As an action in combat, you make a check to attack an Enemy.
-This may be performed while under the effects of another Power.
+   - Description: You're always ready for something to go down.
+   - Mechanic: When drawing initiative, Draw with Upper Hand.
-   - Type: Minor
+   - Type: Passive
       - XP Cost: 1
-   - Prereq Skill: Finesse > 0 or Brute > 0
    - Tags: None

-- Name: Attack, Charge
+- Name: Critical Master
-   - Description: Your weapon training allows you throw your weight into an enemy, heightening your damage.
-   - Mechanic: You must move 3 spaces before using this Power.
-You add +1/2 to the damage on a successful Weapon Attack.
-Fate Points are still expended on a miss.
+   - Description: When you hit big, you hit BIG.
+Enemies don’t stand a chance against you when you make a critical hit against them.
+   - Mechanic: All Critical Success attacks now deal double damage instead of adding +1 damage.
-   - Type: Major
+   - Type: Passive
-      - XP Cost: 2
+      - XP Cost: 1
-      - FP Cost: 2
-   - Prereq Power: Attack, Weapon
-   - Prereq Role: Defender or Martial
+   - Prereq Level: 3
    - Tags: None

-- Name: Attack, Sweep
+- Name: Momentum
-   - Description: Your weapon training allows you throw your weight around, potentially knocking targets off balance.
-Sweep the legs!
-   - Mechanic: You perform you Weapon Attack on multiple contiguous characters within 1 space.
-For 2 FP, Targets make a DR 3 Agility check vs. your TC to avoid being Knocked Down.
+   - Description: By brute strength, force others to move around the battlefield.
+   - Mechanic: As part of your movement, you attempt to move a character who is within 1 space of you.
+If unwilling, the target makes a Contested Strength or Agility Check to dodge.
+If the target is willing or fails the check, you may place the target within 1 space of end position.
-   - Type: Major
+   - Type: Passive
-      - XP Cost: 2
-      - FP Cost: 1 or 2
+      - XP Cost: 1
-   - Prereq Power: Attack, Weapon
-   - Prereq Role: Martial or Defender
+   - Prereq Role: Defender
+   - Prereq Skill: Brute > 1
    - Tags: None

-- Name: Attack, Disarm
+- Name: Momentum Aura
-   - Description: You're so skillful on the battlefield that you know how to target your attacks to focus on the enemy weapon.
-   - Mechanic: When you spend an Fate Point to disarm, perfom a Weapon Attack.
-On a hit, the enemy must spend one action picking up that weapon before using it again.
-This does not apply to Mystic Attacks or additional weapons the enemy may wield.
+   - Description: Your strength is supernatural, bending the gravity around you.
+   - Mechanic: Your Momentum ability extends to 3 spaces, forcing any targeted opponent in that range to make a contested Strength or Agility check.
-   - Type: Major
+   - Type: Passive
       - XP Cost: 2
-      - FP Cost: 1
-   - Prereq Role: Martial or Defender
-   - Tags: None

-- Name: Attack, Vengeance
-   - Description: Ever the protector on the field, you leap at the chance to avenge an ally.
-   - Mechanic: When an ally takes damage in combat, you may take a Weapon Attack against the attacker on your turn with the Upper Hand.
-   - Type: Minor
-      - XP Cost: 1
-   - Prereq Power: Attack, Weapon
+   - Prereq Power: Momentum
    - Prereq Role: Defender
+   - Prereq Skill: Brute > 2
-   - Tags: None
+   - Tags: Multi-target

-- Name: Attack, Dual-Wield
+- Name: Find Weakness
-   - Description: You are adept at wielding two weapons in combat.
-   - Mechanic: On your turn, you may make a second attack as an action with Lower Hand.
+   - Description: You can size up an opponent and discover their weaknesses.
+   - Mechanic: As a Minor Action, you make a contested Detection check vs. the target's Bluffing.
+On a Success, you learn one Vulnerability and on Critical Success you learn all Vulnerabilities.
    - Type: Minor
-      - XP Cost: 3
-   - Prereq Power: Attack, Weapon
-   - Tags: None

-- Name: Attack, Dual-Wield Master
-   - Description: You are a master of wielding two weapons in combat.
-   - Mechanic: On your turn, you may make a second attack as an action.
-When making this attack, you no longer draw with the Lower Hand.
-   - Type: Minor
       - XP Cost: 1
-   - Prereq Level: 3
+   - Prereq Level: 2
-   - Prereq Power: Attack, Dual-Wield
-   - Tags: None
+   - Tags: Difficulty Prediction

 ### Mystic Attacks

 - Name: Attack, Mystic
    - Description: You've been trained in some form of Magic to Technology and can produce the most basic form with ease.
 This could be an electrified touch or a blast of energy at range.
    - Mechanic: As an action in combat, you can make a check to attack an Enemy.
 This may be performed while under the effects of another Power.
-   - Type: Minor
+   - Type: Major
       - XP Cost: 1
    - Prereq Skill: Knowlege > 0 or Craft > 0
    - Tags: None